-Passionate about the oceans, sustainable and aware of the importance of ecosystems, Ocean Sole tackles pollution through flip-flops and other plastics.
+Passionate about the oceans, sustainability and aware of the importance of ecosystems, Ocean Sole tackles pollution caused by discarded flip flops and other plastics.

-A large proportion of the world's population - particularly in developing countries - runs on foam foam (polyurethane) flip-flops.
-This footwear is cheap in purchase, but not durable in use.
-This, combined with an underdeveloped waste processing system, ensures that the flip flops in countries such as Kenya end up in nature and ultimately in the oceans.
-With all consequences for humans and animals.
+A large part of the world's population - and especially in developing countries - wear flip-flops made of foam rubber (polyurethane).
+Flip flops are cheap to buy, but not sustainable in use.
+This, in combination with an almost non-existent waste processing system, ensures that in countries such as Kenya, flip flops end up in nature and eventually in the oceans.

 The Plastic Soup

-Waste that floats in the sea is carried away by sea currents and often stays behind in a place where these come together, this is called the 'Plastic Soup'.
-The Plastic Soup is a large 'island' of floating plastics that has formed in the oceans.
+Waste that floats in the sea is carried away by ocean currents and often remains behind in a place where they come together, this is called the 'Plastic Soup'.
+The Plastic Soup is a gigantic 'island' of floating plastics that has formed in the oceans.
 Due to the salty seawater and ultraviolet light, this plastic slowly disintegrates into very fine pieces.

-The washed-up flip-flops are collected and cleaned by employees of Ocean Sole.
-Subsequently, the flip flops are glued to large blocks, from which the creative team of artisans carves the most beautiful sculptures.
-Elephants, giraffes, lions, rhinos and many more well-known African savannah animals come to life from the flip-flops.
-Every Ocean Sole artist has his or her own specialism.
-For example, one artist is better at forming the smallest models, while the other ventures to the greatest creations!
+The washed-up flip flops are collected and cleaned by Ocean Sole employees.
+The flip flops are then glued into large blocks, from which the creative team of craftsmen carves the most beautiful sculptures.
+Elephants, giraffes, lions, rhinoceroses and many more famous animals of the African savannah come to life from the flip flops.
+Every Ocean Sole artist has his or her own specialty.
+For example, one artist is better at forming the smallest figurines, while the other excels in the creation of the largest statutes!

-Ocean Sole contributes to a solution for three local and global issues that affect everyone: it prevents and remedies the pollution of land and sea by these plastics, it creates employment and the limited logging for works of art.
+Ocean Sole contributes to a solution for three local and global issues that affect everyone: it contributes to the prevention of pollution of land and sea by these plastics, it creates employment and it limits logging.

-- Ocean Sole collects and processes around 750,000 flip flops every year.
-In addition, Ocean Sole creates more awareness among the local population by providing information about pollution, recycling and other recycling projects with the proceeds of the works of art.
+Ocean Sole collects and processes almost 1 million flip flops every year.
+In addition, Ocean Sole creates more awareness among the local population by providing information about pollution, recycling and financing other recycling projects with the proceeds of these artworks.

-- Ocean Sole reduces logging.
-Many of the artists who work for Ocean Sole come from tribes that are known for their carvings.
-The wooden images they produced were popular with tourists.
-By switching to flip-flops as basic material, the tropical hardwood shade is limited in Kenya.
+Ocean Sole reduces logging.
+Many of the artists who work for Ocean Sole come from tribes known for their wood carvings.
+The wooden statues they once produced were popular with tourists.
+By switching to flip flops as the basic material, the logging of tropical hardwood in Kenya has been reduced.